Dr Henrike Donner

 h.donner (@gold.ac.uk)

 I joined Goldsmiths in 2015 and have previously taught at LSE, Georg August Universität Göttingen, and Oxford Brookes.
 Most of my research to date focuses on gender and class, and how marriage, the family, parenthood and consumption reproduce middle-class identities and class relations.
-I also work on urban politics, and have written on the role of neighbourhoods, on the Naxalite movements, urban restructuring, and gendered access to housing.
+I also work on urban politics, and have written on the role of neighbourhoods, on the Naxalite movement, urban restructuring, and gendered access to housing.

 Academic qualifications